Configuration#

 AES70_STATIC_HTTP_USE_*#

-The following options can be used to determine which http library is used by the static_http module:
+The following options can be used to determine which HTTP library is used by the static_http module:

-• AES70_STATIC_HTTP_USE_HTTP_PARSER is deprecated and enables usage of http-parser.
+AES70_STATIC_HTTP_USE_PICOHTTPPARSERenables usage of picohttpparser.AES70_STATIC_HTTP_USE_LLHTTPenables usage of llhttp.AES70_STATIC_HTTP_USE_HTTP_PARSERis deprecated and enables usage of http-parser.

 Optimizations options#